 4. Southern Methodist University

 Southern Methodist University offers an online MS in Data Science that was created for aspiring and current data science professionals who want to learn how to understand, mine, analyze, and manage complex data to make better decisions for their organizations.
-The program includes online face-to-face classes, collaborative group activities, and interactive coursework that gives students the communication, analytical, and technical skills they need to make solid data-driven decisions.
-This interdisciplinary curriculum draws from the arts, engineering, and the sciences and humanities.
+The program includes online face-to-face classes, collaborative group activities, and interactive coursework that gives students the communication, analytical, and technical skills to make solid data-driven decisions.
+This interdisciplinary curriculum draws from the arts, engineering, sciences, and humanities.

-Southern Methodist University is a private university that is divided into seven schools.
-The school offers innovative programs, international study, leadership opportunities, and small classes.
-The learning environment encourages mentoring, internships, community service, and research.
+Southern Methodist University is a private university with seven schools or colleges.
+SMU offers innovative programs, international study, leadership opportunities, and also small classes.
+Furthermore, the learning environment encourages mentoring, internships, community service, and also research.
 SMU is committed to creating, expanding, and imparting knowledge through service, research, and teaching.
 The school promotes the worth and dignity of all individuals.

 Highlight: There are two specializations to choose from: business analytics and machine learning.